-In 1950, Hill formed North Oaks Company and began to develop the property for residences.
+In 1950, Louis Hill, Jr., James J. Hill’s grandson, took over the day-to-day operations of the farm, farming a portion of the land and keeping the rest as woodland.
+Hill formed North Oaks Company and began to develop the property for residences.
 Development was measured, and quality took precedence over scale.
 Housing sites were chosen to conform with nature; natural beauty was to be preserved if at all possible.
 Bridle paths evolved into spectacular nature trails.
 They are laid out to follow the natural contours of the land.
 Hill helped survey most of the early lots himself and would sometimes alter the path of a road to save a single tree.

 Since 1995, Louis Hill Jr.’s daughter Mari and her husband Doug Harpur have continued Mari’s father’s dream.
 Mari and Doug are passionate about conscientious land use and understand the contours and features of the property just as well as Mr. Hill did 50 years ago.
 Under their guidance, North Oaks Company initiated a long-term conservation plan by reserving more than half of the remaining undeveloped land in the city with permanent conservation easements.